-Exploring Change History of Active Directory Objects
+Exploring and Rolling Back Changes to Active Directory Objects

 Object change history is available only if the Recovery Manager for Active Directory connector is enabled.
-For information about changes to an object, go to the History tab on the object's details page.
-Only the three most recent states are shown on this tab, with changes that occurred after each of them.
+For information about changes to an object and recovery tools, go to the History tab on the object's details page.
+This tab has two modes: Changes and Backups.